 APPENDIX A: VOICE LEADING OVERVIEW

 Tonal music (and to some extent pre-tonal music and some 20th century music) is made up of an interaction between surface voice leading and underlying patterns of root progressions.
-This website is based on original research which explains how these underlying root progression patterns work and shows how they form musical phrase structures.
+This website is based on original research which explains the nature of this interaction and how underlying root progression patterns form musical phrase structures.

 In order to understand the underlying root progressions, it is necessary to first strip away the surface voice leading.
 The purpose of this stripping away is not to ignore the surface voice leading, but in the process of analysing the surface, to understand how it contributes to the motivic and melodic elements of the music.
 These analyses also reveal aspects of the voice leading and root progression patterns which contribute to the period, style and mood of the music.

-In contrast to the patterns in root progressions, the principles of voice leading are relatively well understood and so most of this website assumes that the reader is familiar with these, but for those readers not fully familiar with the this topic, this section summarises the main principles.
+In contrast to the patterns in root progressions, the principles of voice leading are relatively well understood, but for those readers not fully familiar with the this topic, this section summarises the main principles.
 Most of the rest of this website is about how root progressions work.

 Voice leading is sometimes referred to as part writing.
 Either term refers to those principles which describe the way vocal or instrumental parts move from one note or chord to another taking into account the interaction between individual parts and with the underlying chord progressions.
 Voice leading is a subset of, and is described by the rules of, counterpoint.
 However, the term counterpoint also includes other topics such as imitation, fugue etc that go beyond the scope of this appendix.
 For simplicity, I will use the term voice leading in the rest of this section.